glscene/GLScene/README.md

 # GLXEngine
-GLXEngine - GaLaXy engine based on GLScene & GXScene graphic libraries with VCL/FMX components for Delphi & C++Builder.
+GLXEngine - GLScene & GXScene graphic libraries with VCL/FMX components for Delphi & C++Builder.
 Class libraries for creating 3D scenes with rendering and animations of spatial objects include managers for supporting physics, sounds, terrains with materials and shaders.
 ### How to install